jimm/pmserver/README.md

 Receives sysex from the open output and returns it as a string of ASCII hex bytes separated by spaces.

+## m[onitor]

+Listens for and prints all incoming MIDI messages.
+This is a superset of the `receive` command.

+Type `^C` to stop monitoring.
+(NOTE: this will quit pmserver now.
+That is a bug that I will fix ASAP.)

 ## x @file | .file | b[, b...]

 Sends either the contents of a file (@ for ASCII hex bytes, . for binary) or